 Choose The Best Social Media Accounts

-When it comes to becoming an art influencer, choosing the right social media platform is essential.
-Different platforms cater to different demographics, so you’ll want to make sure you’re using the one that will reach the most people possible.
+Choosing the right social media platform is essential when becoming an art influencer.
+Different platforms cater to different demographics, so you’ll want to ensure you’re using the one that will reach the most people possible.

-For example, targeting young adults, an Instagram account might be better than Facebook.
+For example, an Instagram account might be better in targeting young adults than Facebook.

 And if you’re looking to appeal to a more sophisticated audience, Twitter could be a good option.